-

 The statutory framework comprises the Housing Loan Act and Consumer Credit Act.

-In addition, Národná banka Slovenska has laid down detailed provisons on the DTI calculation and DTI limits in the Housing Loan Decree (in Slovak language only) and Consumer Credit Decree (in Slovak language only).
+In addition, Národná banka Slovenska has laid down detailed provisons on the DTI calculation and DTI limits in the Housing Loan Decree and Consumer Credit Decree.

 Further information can be found in financial stability legislation.